 We will take all appropriate measures to prevent unsuitable people working with the children; promoting safe practice (and challenging unsafe practice); identifying instances in which there are grounds for concern about a child’s welfare, taking appropriate action to keep them safe; and contributing to effective partnerships between all those involved with providing services for children.

 We also ensure we take all possible safeguarding steps to ensure all volunteers are suitable as they work in a position of trust in our schools.
-All schools in the Dereham Cluster are requesting from May 16 that all prospective volunteers fill in a safeguarding declaration and will ask for verification from previous schools or places of employment that there are not concerns over a person’s suitability to volunteer in school.
+All schools in the Dereham Cluster request that all prospective volunteers fill in a safeguarding declaration and will ask for verification from previous schools or places of employment that there are not concerns over a person’s suitability to volunteer in school.
 In addition to this our school takes additional steps, such as a confidentiality agreement for voluntary helpers.

-We have three Designated Safeguarding Leads: Mrs Pedlow, Headteacher; Mrs Bell, Deputy Headteacher; and Mrs Rudd, Assistant Headteacher.
+We have six Designated Safeguarding Leads: Mrs Pedlow, Executive Headteacher, Mrs Bell, Executive Deputy Headteacher; Mrs Rudd, Assistant Headteacher (Infants), Miss Yeoman, Assistant Headteacher (Juniors), Mrs Feeke and Mrs Coy, Inclusion Lead.
 We also have a designated Safeguarding Governor who monitors our safeguarding and child protection processes alongside the governing body.

-If you have any questions regarding the safety of a child during term time please contact Mrs Pedlow, Mrs Bell or Mrs Rudd via the school office.
+If you have any questions regarding the safety of a child during term time please contact one of the DSLs via either school office.